SrainApp/srain/doc/start.rst

 After the :doc:`installation` of Srain, you will find Srain in your applications list, if not, just type ``srain`` in your shell to run it.
-Then you will see Srain's Initial interface.
+Then you will see Srain's initial interface.

 .. figure:: _static/srain-startup.png